 Unless you’re running for office, speaking in front of an audience is rarely a pleasure, especially when testifying against an accuser in a court of law.
-Thanks to a program called Courthouse Dogs, speaking in front of a jury will no longer be as stressful for some.

 Founded in 2004, Courthouse Dogs is a nonprofit organization that employs 87 dogs in 28 states.
 Using mostly labradors and golden retrievers — trained for two years before being put out into the field — Courthouse Dogs has developed a solution that takes the stress out of dealing with uncomfortable legal confrontations and to help inexperienced speakers deal with their nerves.
 The organization states their vision on their website: